Holothuria fuscopunctata: Description

 A large sea cucumber, H. fuscopunctata reaches a maximum length of 70 cm, although a more usual length is about half this.
 It can weigh up to 4.5 kg.
 The body wall is thick and golden-brown with darker spots and dark brown wrinkles.
 The underside is whitish, the mouth being surrounded by twenty thick brown tentacles and the anus surrounded by a black band.
 The cloaca is large and black, but there are no Cuvierian tubules.

+Distribution and habitat

-Distribution and habitatH. fuscopunctata has a wide distribution in the tropical Indo-Pacific.
+H. fuscopunctata has a wide distribution in the tropical Indo-Pacific.
 Its range extends from Madagascar and the eastern coast of Africa to Japan, China, Australia and the Mariana Islands, Palau and New Caledonia.
 Its depth range is down to a maximum of 30 m; it is common in some parts of its range, but scarce in the Philippines, Federated States of Micronesia, and Marshall Islands.
 On the African coast it mostly occurs on sandy seabeds and seagrass meadows, but in the Central Pacific, it mostly occurs on reef slopes and on coral rubble, although it also lives in seagrass beds.